 What our Light lesson plan includes

 Lesson Objectives and Overview: Light explores the unique traits of light, its energy, and its effects and uses.
 Students will learn how it can change or how people control it.
-They will also discover the qualities of certain objects either allow light through or block it.
+They will also discover that the qualities of certain objects either allow light through or block it.
 This lesson is for students in 1st grade, 2nd grade, and 3rd grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 The supplies you will need in addition to the worksheets are flashlights, rulers, water, jars, cooking oil, cardboard, pieces of plastic, small mirrors, and paper towels.